xdslproject/xdsl/RFC.md

 *Note:*
  - We could also model `!mpi.retval` as `i32` if we wanted to.
 Although all the MPI error classes and codes are library dependent, so modelling it as int may not be that helpful anyways.

+# Open Questions:

+## Operation Naming

+We make use of a pretty standard translation from MPI names to MLIR operation names and types, where the first `_` is replaced by `.` and everything is lowercased.
+That way `MPI_Comm_rank` becomes `mpi.comm_rank`.
+We also introduce some operations that are needed due to MLIR abstraction (e.g. `mpi.retval_check`).
+We could prefix them similar to how it's done in the LLVM dialect to become `mpi.mlir.retval_check`.

+## Supporting more MPI Datatypes

+The current version can support many kinds of memref layouts in arguments by mapping them to MPI strided datatypes.
+MPI is able to express even more datatypes like heterogeneous arrays and structs.
+This is however not explored as part of this
+RFC.